Rajani Duganna

-Rajani Duganna is an Indian politician and former Mayor of Mangalore City Corporation.
-She took office on 26 February 2010, with B. Rajendra Kumar as Deputy Mayor.
-She is the fifth female to have become mayor of the city corporation, as well as its 24th mayor, since the corporation's establishment in 1984.
-She is a BILLAVA (POOJARY) and belongs to the Bharatiya Janata Party (BJP).
-Duganna was succeeded as Mayor by her cousin Praveen Kumar on 28 February 2011.
+Rajani Duganna (1945 – 9 July 2023) was an Indian politician who served as 24th mayor of Mangalore City Corporation.
+She took office on 26 February 2010, with B. Rajendra Kumar as deputy mayor.
+She was the fifth woman to become mayor of the city corporation since its establishment in 1984.
+She was a Billava and belonged to the Bharatiya Janata Party (BJP).
+Duganna was succeeded as mayor by her cousin Praveen Kumar on 28 February 2011.
+Duganna died on 9 July 2023, at the age of 78.